Summary: in this tutorial, you will learn how to create views in MySQL by using the CREATE VIEW statement.

 SELECT statement

-statement, you can query data from any table or view that exists in the database.
-There are several rules that the SELECT
+In the SELECT statement, you can query data from any table or view that exists in the database.
+There are several rules that the SELECT statement must follow:

 The

-statement can contain a subquery in WHERE clause but not in theFROM
+SELECTstatement can contain a subquery in WHERE clause but not in theFROMclause.The

 MySQL create view examples